anirvan/yahoo-group-archive-tools/README.md

 # Yahoo Groups Archive Tools

-Once you've backed up a Yahoo Group using [yahoo-group-archiver](https://github.com/IgnoredAmbience/yahoo-group-archiver), this script turns that into ordinary RFC822 email and mbox files that can be archived and processed by other tools.
+Once you've backed up a Yahoo Group using [yahoo-group-archiver](https://github.com/IgnoredAmbience/yahoo-group-archiver), this script turns that into clean RFC822 email, mbox, and PDF files that can be archived and processed by other tools.
 This works on \*nix and Mac, but hasn't been tested on Windows.

 ## 1. Installation and usage